 1. About

-For both InventoryIQ and Sales based COGS tracking, you can merge products and group them together under one ‘primary’ product.
-This is a great feature when you have identical products coming from multiple sources, such as Amazon and Shopify.
+Whether you're using InventoryIQ or Sales-based COGS tracking, you can merge products and group them together under one ‘primary’ product.
+This is especially useful when you have identical or similar products coming from multiple sources—like Shopify and Amazon.

-If you are using the sales based COGS method, merging products will apply cost updates to both products.
-If you are using InventoryIQ, merging products will treat both products as the same SKU for purposes of calculating FIFO COGS.
+If you are using InventoryIQ, merging products treats the merged products as the same SKU for purposes of calculating FIFO COGS.

-In this article, we'll explain how to do this and how merging products impacts your financials.
+In this article, we'll explain how to easily merge and unmerge products, how our Merge recommendations feature works to automate and optimize this process, and how merging products impacts your financials.

 2. Merging products